 “Oh no, it’s very windy!” sway in the wind.

 “The sun is back out, and our flowers are ready to bloom.”
 Stand tall and proud in the garden.

 The Art Activity

-I love celery prints because they are a fun way to make roses if a child is ready to make something product based but this art is open and simply getting to use something novel for painting is a fun experience and when it feels different in their hands and smells different and makes different prints they can see it is also a sensory experience.
+I love celery prints!
+They are a fun way to make roses if a child is ready to make something product based.
+But this art is open and simply getting to use something novel for painting is a fun experience.
+When it feels different in their hands and smells different and makes different prints, they can see it is also a sensory experience.

-After the growing as a seed pretend play let the children know that today you will be painting with celery and just like the flowers that Lola planted celery starts as a tiny seed.
+After the growing as a seed pretend play, let the children know that today you will be painting with celery.
+Just like the flowers that Lola planted, celery starts as a tiny seed.
 Ask the children if they would like to try a taste of celery before they go to the table for art.
 Remind them that these celery sticks are for eating, and the celery in the paint is not because today you will be using that celery as a tool, not food.

 Some Center Ideas